 After hours and on weekends, routine patient condition reports to the news media are handled by the Patient Placement Center at 210-743-3100.

 Inquiries considered sensitive or difficult that occur after hours on weekends will be referred to the Corporate Communications staff.
 The Patient Placement Center maintains a home phone call roster of Corporate Communications staff on-call.
-They can also be reached by pager at 210-203-3300.

 Rules for news coverage